copper187/libcbg/README.md

 I will not write cbg2 part.
 Because most base Ethornell/BGI Engine games only use cbg1. even if it use cbg2, You don't need to recompress the image.
 Just use a non-compress image also can change the game image.

 Here are full encoder APIs guide.
 (Not include decoder.
 Because you can find lots of great decoder project (such as GARbro by morkt --> https://github.com/morkt/GARbro/blob/master/ArcFormats/Ethornell/ImageCBG.cs).

 Of course you also can use my decoder if you like it. :)

 cbg_codec::api* cbg1_enc_ default

+(

-( int height,
+int height,

 int width,

 int color_depth,

-unsigned char/BYTE *raw_pixel_buffer)
+unsigned char/BYTE *raw_pixel_buffer

+)

 Explanation:

-	Encode to cbg image format by pixels in raw pixel buffer and use height, width and depth you pass.
+Encode to cbg image format by pixels in raw pixel buffer and use height, width and depth you pass.
 Write the cbg bit stream (include “CompressedBG___” magic bytes and all file header information.) in a bitstream buffer.

-	libcbg will return a “cbg_codec::api*” type struct pointer.
+libcbg will return a “cbg_codec::api*” type struct pointer.
 Change to P15 to read more about this struct.

-	libcbg will use default key (0x31676263 or “cbg1”) and write default encoder information (“bylibcbg”).
+libcbg will use default key (0x31676263 or “cbg1”) and write default encoder information (“bylibcbg”).

-	libcbg will use default huffman coding settings(multithreads).
+libcbg will use default huffman coding settings(multithreads).

 Error codes:

-	0x1: Height or width are wrong. (negative or zero).
+0x1: Height or width are wrong. (negative or zero).

 Tips: check height and width and pass a correct num.

-	0x2: Wrong or not support color depth.
+0x2: Wrong or not support color depth.

 Tips: check color depth and pass a correct num.